mhmdiaa/chronos/README.md

 ## Installation
 ### From binary
-Download a prebuilt binary https://github.com/mhmdiaa/chronos/releases/latest
+Download a prebuilt binary from the [releases page](https://github.com/mhmdiaa/chronos/releases/latest) and unzip it.

 ### From source
 Use `go get` to download and install the latest version